FPMAS/fpmas-virus/README.md

 ## Analysis

-Provided `python` scripts in the [analysis](tree/master/analysis) folder can be used to show models outputs.

-See `python analysis/show.py -h` for options.

-## Example

-Results of the model obtained with the default [config.yml](blob/master/config.yml) file and the default seed:
+Python script used to plot results is not provided in this repository any more, as it was heavily dependent on the experimental context.
+Here is however an example plot that can be obtained from the CSV output of a model simulated with the default [config.yml](blob/master/config.yml) file and the default seed:
 ![SIR output](sir.png)

+# Contact

+For more information about this model or its implementation, please contact:
+- Paul Breugnot (developer): paul.breugnot@univ-fcomte.fr
+- Laurent Philippe (supervisor): laurent.philippe@univ-fcomte.fr
+- Bénédicte Herrmann (supervisor): benedicte.herrmann@univ-fcomte.fr
+- Christophe Lang (supervisor): christophe.lang@univ-fcomte.fr